• Home

 PSave to Pinterest

-I’ve been making this at home for years and the key difference between a frappuccino that actually tastes like Starbucks versus a watered-down coffee slush is the strength of the coffee.
-Get that right and everything else falls into place.
+For years, I’ve been making this at home, and the main difference between this and the average watered-down coffee slush is the level of strength in the coffee.
+Get that one piece of the puzzle, and everything else falls into place.

 Starbucks Frappuccino Copycat Recipe